ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/09-ground-contact-modeling/01-create-new-package.md

 ---

 ## Create a New Package in your `us.ihmc.exampleSimulations` Package
-   Name the new package FallingBrick.
+   Name the new package fallingBrick.